Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 ## Check Mod Is Loaded

 If using BepInEx, read its log to be sure that mod is loaded.
-Otherwise, find `DeepSpaceSlots.log` in `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`.
+Otherwise, find `ClickReduction.log` in `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`.

 If the log exists, delete it and re-launch the game.

 If the log does not exists, or is not recreated after relaunch, or the mod is not loaded by BepInEx, you need to fix that first.
-Please follow the mod loader's troubleshoot instructions.
+Please make sure mod is placed in the correct folder.

 ## Check Mod Errors